BOOK “The History of Mail Bombs” published by The Wreck & Crash Mail Society click here for details

 The Society publishes a quarterly journal "La Catastrophe", which contains articles on all aspects of wreck and crash mail, as well as news on new cover discoveries, auction realizations on wreck and crash mail, and questions from members who are seeking information on their crash and wreck covers and the stories behind them.

 The Wreck & Crash Mail Society normally holds an annual meeting (so far, all have been held in London), where members display parts of their collection, meet other collectors of wreck and crash mail, and exchange information and material with fellow members.

 If you have an interest in this area of postal history, the organisers believe that the Wreck & Crash Mail Society will fulfill your interest.
 Annual membership dues are UKŁ15.000 or US$25.00, which includes a subscription to four issues of "La Catastrophe".

 Next Meeting of the Wreck & Crash Mail Society

 ANNUAL GENERAL MEETING (AGM)

-will be held on Saturday 21 September 2013 from 2:00 p.m. to 4:30 p.m. at the Stampex Philatelic Exhibition, Business Design Center, 52 Upper Street, Islington, London, (closest Underground station is Angel).
+will be held on Saturday 20 September 2014 from 2:00 p.m. to 4:30 p.m. at the Stampex Philatelic Exhibition, Business Design Center, 52 Upper Street, Islington, London, (closest Underground station is Angel).
 Please bring at least 16 album pages of your most interesting or favourite crash or wreck covers to show & discuss, and any covers for sale or trade.
 There will also be a short business meeting and elections, followed by members' displays and a featured speaker.
-The featured will be Nicholas Arrow on South African crash covers

-If you would like to join us for lunch at a local pub, we meet at the stand of David Morrison at 12:00 noon.
+If you would like to join us for lunch at the Steam Passage Pub, we meet at the stand of David Morrison at 12:00 noon.

 Those who will attend should notify Ken Sanford, at Email: , phone/fax 1 203 888 9237 or the address shown at the top of this website